wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/5-implement-app-connectors.md

 9. Select **Connect in GitHub** and complete the connection process.

 > [!IMPORTANT]
-> Some vendors require that you add their apps' IP addresses to allow lists to enable access from Cloud App Security.
+> Some vendors require that you add their apps' IP addresses to allow lists to enable access from Defender for Cloud Apps.

 ### What apps can you connect with?

-You can use Cloud App Security app connectors to connect to the following apps:
+You can use Defender for Cloud Apps app connectors to connect to the following apps:

 > [!NOTE]
-> This list is subject to change as Cloud App Security adds more apps for API connections.
+> This list is subject to change as Defender for Cloud Apps adds more apps for API connections.

 - Microsoft Azure
 - Amazon Web Services